Sprague High School

-Charles A. Sprague High School, known as Sprague High School, is a high school in the Sunnyslope neighborhood of Salem, Oregon, United States.
+Charles A. Sprague High School, known as Sprague High School (SHS), is a high school in the Sunnyslope neighborhood of Salem, Oregon, United States.
 The school is named after Charles A. Sprague, who served as Oregon's governor from 1939 to 1943.

 Academics

 In the 2017–18 school year, 87.9% of Sprague's seniors received a high school diploma, compared to a statewide rate of 77%.
 Of 365 students, 321 graduated and 30 dropped out.

 In the 2017–18 school year, Sprague's test scores were significantly higher than the state averages.
 In English, Sprague had 84% of students meeting state standards compared to the 70% state average, 46% in math compared to 33% statewide, and 81% in science compared to the 54% state average.

-The racial makeup of Sprague currently consists of 74% white, 11% Hispanic, with all other races compiling the other 15%.
+The racial makeup of Sprague currently consists of 74% white, 11% Hispanic, 15% other.

 Music activities

 Grammy Signature School recognition

 Sprague has been recognized as a Grammy Signature School in many years.
 This program is designed to honor exceptional public high school music programs across the country.